gvwilson/thirdbit/src/fiction/in-heck/index.md

 He turned and beckoned.
 "Come on—let's get her loaded up."

-A pair of bots with studded tricycle wheels and sturdy arms rolled into Gumption's view, one of them towing a trailer cage like the one Patient's minions had used in their raid on Rusty Bridge.
+A bot with studded tricycle wheels and sturdy arms rolled into view towing a trailer cage like the one Patient's minions had used in their raid on Rusty Bridge.
-He felt Dockety's hand on his arm again as Special Blazes and Thoughtful picked Sindy up and placed her in the cart.
+Gumption felt Dockety's hand on his arm again as Special Blazes and Thoughtful picked Sindy up and placed her in the cart.

-They climbed back onto the wagon's front seat.
+The Operators climbed back onto the wagon's front seat.
-Without a word being said,
+"You did good,"
+Special Blazes said,
+patting Thoughtful's shoulder.

-Bee Six Vee turned the wagon around and began hauling it back the way they had come.
+"Yeah?" the rabbit replied sourly as Bee Six Vee turned the wagon around.
+"Then why do I feel like day-old poop?"

 "What are we going to do now?"
 Gumption whispered to Dockety.

-The bot didn't reply.
-"Hey."
+"We must rescue her,"
+Patient hissed.

+"Wasn't talkin' to you,"
+Gumption said curtly.
-Gumption waved his hand in front of its remaining eye.
+He waved his hand in front of Dockety's remaining eye.
-"You still in there?"
+"Hey—you still there?"

 "Yes,"
 Dockety buzzed.
-"But so is Central.
+"But Central is strong here.
 This one must devote much of its processing power to resisting it."

+Patient cackled.
+"You see?
+You see?
+You can try to resist,
+but eventually you will fail,
+and when you do,
+the organic will be lost forever.
+You *need* me."

+"Reluctantly, this one agrees,"
+Dockety said.

+Patient did its little skittering dance.
+"This one will show you the way."
+It scampered out of their hiding place.

+"Wait,"
+Dockety said as Gumption began to follow.
-It opened the hatch in its chest and withdrew a small black rectangle with a single flat button on its side.
+It opened the hatch in its chest and pointed at a square black button.
-"Take this.
-It is a deactivation control," it explained before Gumption could ask.
+"This is this one's deactivation control," it explained.
-"This one would rather be switched off than become part of Central again.
+"This one would rather be switched off than become part of Central again."
-Oh, and you may want this as well."
-It reached back into itself and handed him the zap gun.

-"Thanks,"
-Gumption said,
-tucking the black rectangle between his armor and his fur and hefting the zap gun.
-"Does this mean we're going to be partners with Patient after all?"
+"Are we really going to be partners with that thing?"
+Gumption asked.

 "Only until it betrays us,"
 Dockety replied.
-It pivoted and walked out into the evening light.
-Happy that he couldn't feel enough to feel afraid, Gumption followed.
+Happy that he couldn't feel afraid,
+Gumption followed it into Heck.

 </section>